mirage/qubes-mirage-firewall/README.md

 ## Build from source

 Note: The most reliable way to build is using Docker.
-Fedora 30 works well for this, but installing Docker on Fedora 31 or 32 is more difficult.
+Fedora 35 works well for this and Debian 11 also works, but you'll need to follow the instructions at [docker.com][debian-docker] to get Docker
-Debian 10 also works, but you'll need to follow the instructions at [docker.com][debian-docker] to get Docker (don't use Debian's version).
+(don't use Debian's version).

-Create a new Fedora-30 AppVM (or reuse an existing one).
+Create a new Fedora-35 AppVM (or reuse an existing one).
 In the Qube's Settings (Basic / Disk storage), increase the private storage max size from the default 2048 MiB to 4096 MiB.
 Open a terminal.

 Clone this Git repository and run the `build-with-docker.sh` script: